Train-In-Blocks-Ltd/App/src/components/legal/eula.md

 ## 2. Disclaimers

-Train In Blocks Ltd will the best in providing the most relevant and reliable service to you.
+Train In Blocks Ltd will try to provide the most relevant and reliable service to you.
 However, we are not responsible nor liable for any losses incurred by your business or for any dissatisfaction.
 Train In Blocks Ltd is merely a platform which supports your business and seeks to optimise its administrative capabilities.

 ## 3. Governing Law